Do Online Collaboration Tools Still Matter ?

 Large-scale IT investments have often been used as a proxy for managerial and strategic transformation.
 But naturally tools can never replace a vision.
 Without the adequate culture the tools will go unheeded by the people who should be using them.
 They will have absolutely no impact.
 If company communication is impeded by stifling hierarchy, process and a culture of secrecy and silos, there is very little any tool can do to change that.

 In large corporations, successful ERP (Enterprise Resource Planning) projects will force organisational change that includes and involves everyone in the organisation, all of its processes, organisation and management.
 If it is seen as only an “IT issue”, it will in all likelihood have little transformational impact…or result in complete failure.
 History is filled with examples of such failures.
-When systems are modified to fit the organisation in its existing complexity (rather than the other way around), they are doomed to fail.
+When the systems are modified to fit the organisation in its existing complexity (rather than the other way around), they are doomed to fail.

 Indeed culture is the main factor in the success or failure of information systems (IS) adoption, which is why more and more studies in IS literature address the subject of cultural issues: “Culture is becoming increasingly important given the adoption of groupware applications, enterprise resource planning systems and other internet-based systems by organisations which support cross collaboration and require greater user participation at all levels”, wrote Stephen Jackson in this paper.
 The single most common reason for failure of adoption is the mismatch between company culture and the IS introduced.